 - Consider drain holes: Small drainage holes at the base of the dog house can help manage excess water that may enter.

 Keep up with these tips to keep your dog house safe from bad weather.
 Using the right materials and techniques, along with regular care, makes a strong shelter.
-This keeps your dog warm and healthy, avoiding problems like hypothermia and skin infections1314.
+This keeps your dog warm and healthy, avoiding problems like hypothermia and skin infections.

 Using Eco-Friendly Options for an Eco-Friendly Dog Kennel